Getting Started

 What Failure Categories are present in TestDino?

-- Technical Categories: Assertion Failures, Timeout Issues, Element Not Found, Network Issues, JavaScript Errors, Browser Issues, Other Failures
+- Error Variants: Assertion Failures, Timeout Issues, Element Not Found, Network Issues, JavaScript Errors, Browser Issues, Other Failures

 - AI Categories: Actual Bug, UI Change, Unstable Test, Miscellaneous